 They pitch these as “unique” articles but most of the time they are poorly written, full of grammatical mistakes and they are saying something by taking some 500 words but without really saying anything special or useful to the reader.

 More and more of the requests now pitch infographics, some even want to create videos for you… all for free but very shallow content with no thought behind it and no purpose at all other than getting that link back.

 Some even offer to pay you to feature their posts.

-All this content can be described as throwaway content and it is easy and cheap to outsource this kind of content creation and featuring it can end up hurting your blog.
+All this content can be described as throwaway content and it is easy and cheap to outsource this kind of content creation and featuring it can end up hurting you.

 Google is against this as links are a part of their search results ranking formula and they may penalize you in their search results if you accept guest posts that link to dubious products or if you accept money for placing links.

 Steps to quality control the submitted guest posts